Kaskawulsh Glacier

 The Kaskawulsh Glacier is a vast, temperate valley glacier nestled in the Saint Elias Mountains, within Kluane National Park in the Canadian territory of Yukon.

 Geography

 Located approximately 6000–9000 ft above sea level, the glacier covers more than 15,000 mi2 of the surrounding landscape.
 It terminates at the head of two river valleys, the Slims and the Kaskawulsh River, which feed the Yukon River (via Kluane Lake) and Alsek River systems respectively.
-The Kaskawulsh is the result of two converging outlet glaciers, the Central and North Arms, and is an impressive 3–4 mi wide at its broadest point.
+The Kaskawulsh is the result of two converging outlet glaciers, the Central and North Arms, and is 3–4 mi wide at its broadest point.

 Waterflow

 Until 2016, abundant melt water from the Kaskawulsh was channeled by ice dam to drain through the Slims River, north to Kluane Lake, and ultimately to the Bering Sea.
 In 2016, as the glacier receded, the predominant flow abruptly switched to the Kaskawulsh River, flowing east and then south to Alsek River and to the Gulf of Alaska.
 As the water level at Kluane Lake continues to drop, researchers expect this will become an isolated lake cut off from any outflow.